rvanderwerf/twitterAuth/README.md

 ##IDEA / EDITOR
 - Fill in these details in file: application.groovy for fallback (if the user doesn't have an account).

-##AMAZON Lambda / Alexa Skill tie together
+##AMAZON Alexa skill / Grails tie together
 - Sign up for the Amazon developer program [here](https://developer.amazon.com) if you haven't already

-##AMAZON Alexa skill / Grails tie together
 - Click on Apps and Services -> Alexa
 - Click on Alexa Skill Kit / Get Started -> Add New Skill
 - Pick any name and any invocation name you want to start the app on your Echo / Alexa Device